 WorkLink: Origin Groups – What Authors and Admins Need to Know

-It mainly affects author ownership and collaboration, not who can view the content.
+It affects author ownership and collaboration, not who can view the content (published scenario).

-Content access is controlled by group membership, not the Origin Group.
+Content (scenario) access is controlled by Group membership, not the Origin Group.

-If an author moves to another group, they will lose access to projects they created in their previous group.
+If an author moves to another Origin Group, they will lose access to projects they created in their previous Origin Group.

 Simple rule: